BeeBooBap/design-patterns/README.md

 Types of creational design patterns:

-1. Factory Method - separating object instantiation from the class - using a separate class for this purpose
+1. DesignPatterns.Factory Method - separating object instantiation from the class - using a separate class for this purpose
-2. Abstract Factory - allows for producing families of related objects without specifying concrete classes.
+2. Abstract DesignPatterns.Factory - allows for producing families of related objects without specifying concrete classes.
 It is a factory of factories.
 3. Prototype - allows for copying existing objects without creating dependencies on their classes We can use the Prototype design pattern to resolve this problem by creating the access control objects on all levels at